Star Wars – The Force Awakens is full of counseling themes that can be utilized when helping children and teens (even adults!).

 -Rey was able to use The Force when she embraced her newly discovered talent.

 -Rey showed the most grit in The Force Awakens.
-She was abandoned as a child on a desert planet and was able to fend for herself.
+When she was a child, she was abandoned on a desert planet and had to fend for herself.

 -Han, Leia, Luke, and R2D2 displayed poor coping skills when Ben turned to The Dark Side.